Neymar unhappy, Mbappe sulking and Messi 'ignored' – more problems at PSG

 Agora é oficial, Mbappe é quem bate os pênaltis no PSG.
 Claramente isso é coisa de contrato, pois em nenhum clube do mundo que tenha Neymar, ele seria o segundo cobrador, nenhum!!Parece que por causa do contrato, Mbappe é o dono do PSG!! 🤬🤬 pic.twitter.com/05kK1AbPG2August 13, 2022

+However, the Argentine was effective in a playmaking role on Saturday and did win PSG's second penalty of the afternoon.

-And a number of fans accused wing-back Achraf Hakimi of ignoring the seven-time Ballon d'Or winner, instead passing to his close friend Mbappe.
+And on social media, a number of fans accused wing-back Achraf Hakimi of ignoring the seven-time Ballon d'Or winner, instead passing to his close friend Mbappe.

 PSG is such a funny team, Mbappe and Hakimi vs Messi and Neymar. 😂August 14, 2022